libplctag/libplctag/README.md

 As we started our work on the library, we realized that it would be possible to write a higher-level API that would handle all the protocol-specific parts of basic read/write PLC communication.
-We changed our library again and started that work.
+We changed our library API again and started that work.
 That is what resulted in this project.

 None of this could have happened without the hard work that the authors of